phamao/Project/README.md

 #### `top20_freq.py`

 `top20_most_freq.py` is a Python script that creates a bar graph showing the frequencies of the top 20 words in all the songs in the `lyrics/` directory.
+Has parameters for minimum word length or sorted by year.

 #### `word_cloud.py`